bigboxer23/meural-control/README.md

 ## Installation

 1) Run `install.sh`
    1) This is intended to be installed onto a raspberry pi or some other local server. `install.sh` will install it to a host of your choosing.
 The script needs to have the appropriate host variable set for where installation is desired.
-3) Google photos authentication
+2) Google photos authentication
    1) When the app initially launches, it will print a URL to the console which needs to be navigated to and proper authorizations given.
 The browser this URL is launched in needs to be on the same machine as the meural-control is installed on.
 If that isn't possible (for headless installations for instance), it is possible to run the OAuth flow on a non-headless server and authenticate, and transfer the generated `tokens/StoredCredentials` to the appropriate directory on the remote headless machine.
    `install.sh` contains a commented line that does exactly this.
-5) Running on launch of server (assuming raspberry pi)
+3) Running on start of server (assuming raspberry pi)
-1) Two lines need to be added to the `/etc/rc.local` file before `exit 0`
-1) ```
-cd /home/pi/com/bigboxer23/meural-control/1.0
-nohup java -jar /home/pi/com/bigboxer23/meural-control/1.0/meural-control-1.0.jar &
+   1) `sudo systemctl restart meural.service`
-7) Other
+4) Other
-1) Java needs to be available and installed (java 8+)
+   1) Java needs to be available and installed (java 17+)
-1) On raspberry pi run `sudo apt install default-jdk`
+   2) On raspberry pi run `sudo apt install default-jdk`